 1903 Red Feather opens.
 The musical, produced by Florenz Ziegfeld, deals with a soldier who pursues a bandit and is doubly surprised to find "she" is a countess and he is in love.

 1964 Price Berkeley publishes the very first issue of Theatrical Index, which to this day offers a wealth of information to the theatre industry about current and upcoming shows in New York and on the road.

 1965 Most shows go "dark"—literally—as a blackout robs much of the Northeast of electricity.
 The New York Times gets an 8-page issue out, while Variety misses its deadline, having had a clean record of not doing so for 60 years.
 The Broadway opening of The Zulu and the Zayda is postponed until the next day, creating a response from producer Dore Schary of "I never thought the Cort (where the show was playing) would go dark before the opening."
 The blackout lasts until the middle of the night.
 Matinees are on for tomorrow, but attendance is very low.

-1997 Frank Wildhorn follows up his gothic Jekyll & Hyde success with a lighter piece, The Scarlet Pimpernel.
-Reviews are brutal and grosses insufficient for the musical adaptation of Baroness Orczy's novel.
-Nevertheless, the show not only runs, but new producers step in a year later and rework the book and choreography, to generally better reviews.
-A third revision also has a short Broadway run.
+1997 Frank Wildhorn follows up his gothic Jekyll & Hyde success with a lighter piece, The Scarlet Pimpernel, based on Baroness Orczy's novel.
+New producers step in a year later and rework the book and choreography with a third revision eventually getting a Broadway run.